dftbplus/recipes/docs/transport/carbon2d-trans.rst

 generated.
 This file contains the information useful for the transport calculation (shifts and charges of a bulk contact).
 It is suggested you also keep a copy of the `detailed.out` for later reference.
-We can obtain the value of the Fermi energy, which we will later need, from `detailed.out` as -4.7103 eV.
+We can obtain the value of the Fermi energy, which we will later need, from `detailed.out` as -4.7103 eV (this is also stored in the "shiftcont_*.dat" files).

 We can now run the same calculation for the drain contact by just modifying the ``Task`` block::